robertduplock/scifibooks.club/content/en/reviews/god-emperor-of-dune-book-review.md

 Evidence suggests that Frank Herbert was never interested in writing the Dune sequels.
 However, from the second book (_Dune Messiah_) onwards, Herbert pivots to a different kind of storytelling.
 The Dune sequels are a slow-burn — drawn out and philosophical.
 Perhaps feeling pressure from his publishers to write more sandy, spice-fueled adventures, Herbert seemed to bury a sense of quiet resentment between the lines.

-After finishing the previous entry, _Children of Dune_, it took me a good while to work up the courage to crack of the covers of this one...
+After finishing the previous entry, _Children of Dune_, it took me a good while to work up some courage and crack open the covers of this one...
 But then I started reading, and I was floored by the power and excitement of the opening scene. _God Emperor of Dune_ begins with a beautifully crafted action piece.
 Siona and her rebellious friends are running away from Leto's Citadel, chased by a pack of bloodthirsty d-wolves.
 Based on the book's opening, I was cautiously optimistic it might get less bogged down in pseudo-philosophical ramblings than its predecessor.

 Boy, was I wrong.